Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 and $p_{\omega,g,t}(X) = \E_\omega[\indicator{G_i=g}|X, \indicator{G_i=g} + \indicator{G_i>t} = 1]$ denote the (weighted) probability of belonging to the group $g$ given covariates $X$ and that the unit belongs to either to group $g$---the treated group for the $ATT(g,t)$ of interest---or the not-yet-treated group $G_i>t$--- the comparison group.

-Estimating the $ATT(g,t)$s follows exactly as in Section \ref{sec:covariates}, and event study aggregations follow from the arguments in Section \ref{sec:aggregation}.
+Estimating the $ATT(g,t)$'s follows exactly as in Section \ref{sec:covariates}, and event study aggregations follow from the arguments in Section \ref{sec:aggregation}.
 Figure \ref{fig:GXT_ES_covs} reports event study summary estimates incorporating covariates into the Medicaid analysis.
-Similarly to Figure \ref{fig:GXT_ES}, the results also suggest no effect of Medicaid on adult mortality among counties that expanded Medicaid by 2019.
-Given the point estimates and uniform confidence interval, we can be reasonably confident that the treatment effects are not greater than 6 or less than 5 deaths per 100,000 adults for the six-year period following Medicaid expansion.
+Like Figure \ref{fig:GXT_ES}, it suggests that Medicaid expansion had no effect on adult mortality among counties that expanded Medicaid by 2019.
+Given the point estimates and uniform confidence interval, we can be reasonably confident that the treatment effects are not greater than 6 or less than 11 deaths per 100,000 adults for the 6 year period following Medicaid expansion.